Jared avatar standing

 Tradeoffs & decisions

-The explicit “no’s” that prevented scope creep while still removing the biggest sources of manual work.
+The explicit "no's" that prevented scope creep while still delivering the highest-impact work first.

 Scope vs. Time-to-Value